The item you just added is unavailable. Please select another product or variant.

-After applying your custom spray tan, we recommend that you dry your client off with air from your spray tan gun or hose for approximately 1 minute.
+After applying your custom spray tan, we recommend that you dry your client off with air from your spray tan gun or hose for approximately 1-2 minutes.
 If you use a thicker solution, we recommend just a little more drying time in wet shiny areas like the chest for example.
 Feathering the powder over these shinier spots before applying the brush is a great technique.
 Skin does not have to be totally dry to apply powder.
 You can immediately apply Glow By Erin powder on your client with light strokes using a brush with very soft loose longer hair.
-We highly recommend using our custom full-body powder brush or a brush very similar.
+We highly recommend using our custom full-body powder brush or a brush very similar with very soft hair.
 It will make a 100% difference in application.
 Trying to use a kabuki type brush would not be efficient for full body application.
 These brushes are too small and the hair is too compact, therefore it would take too much time and the brush would be too firm on the skin.
 The powder application should only take 45 seconds or so for complete body coverage.
 It’s very easy to apply and will not hurt the spray tan in any way using this method.